Written by Tara of Slightly Sorted

 Forget the guilt – Angelina Jolie

 As not only an Oscar-winning actress but also a United Nations Special Envoy, Angelina Jolie certainly knows a thing or two about striving for greatness!
-I love this quote from her about judging ourselves, and others…
+This quote from her about judging ourselves, and others… is very inspiring.

 “I don’t believe in guilt.
 I believe in living on impulse as long as you never intentionally hurt another person.
 And don’t judge people in your life.”